Umuzi-org/tech-department/projects/memory-game-intro.md

 Or if this seems like a boring game to you then do something else.
 But talk to us first.
 And make the MVP first!

-## Submission
+## Submission process

 - Make sure you follow good coding practices, your code should be readable.
 Your code should be in a git repo with a sensible name.
 You should push your latest code to your repo before you leave the office every day.
 - You will be reviewing each other's code.
-We will tell you who to review on Monday.
-Please take the code review process seriously, it's a great way to learn about good practice
+We will tell you who to review.
+Please take the code review process seriously, it's a great way to learn about good practice and teamwork
-- Incorperate your reviewer's feedback into your code.
+- Incorperate your reviewer's feedback into your code
-- Next wednesday you will be epected to demonstrate your basic game
+- You will be expected to demonstrate your basic game
 - Your game code will then be reviewed by an Umuzi staff member
 - we will then have a workshop in which we go over any common mistakes and highlight anything excellent
+- we will communicate all the dates involved

 ## Note